rudasn/voodoo.js/README.md

 ```

 # View

 The second most important thing in a modern web application is the UI.
 We need to be able to render and manipulate the UI super quickly and with great ease.

+The view handles the structure first and the behaviour second.

+The structure is the HTML and is defined by the ```template``` property.
+The ```area`` and ```attributes``` properties handle and interact with the scemantics of that HTML.

+The view is primarily a listener on changes from other objects in order to update its ```area```s and ```attributes```.
+The view is also responsible for triggering changes to either its own properties or the properties of other objects.
+These triggers occur from DOM event callbacks or custom methods.

+For example, when the model updates change the value of this input and vice versa.

 We need things like